daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-28-Lifestage-Carryover-Project-Sampling.md

 We will next work on using extra oysters to trial assays and processing samples after we look at Eric's qPCR results from his November sampling.

+Here are the storage notes from Eric:

+RNA: was stored at room temp overnight on feb 28.
+Then moved to 4º in FTR 213 at 11 AM on feb 29.
+Tomorrow (feb 30) around noon I will remove the RNA later from tubes and store in -80.
+This is following their [recommendation](https://tools.thermofisher.com/content/sfs/manuals/cms_056069.pdf).

+DNA: stored in 4º in FTR 213 at 7:30 pm, feb 28

+Phys: taken from dry shipper, put into boxes, immediately put in -80º at 7:30 on feb 28.
+They are not in the leftmost -80 freezer because that one is completely full.
+They are in the freezer to the right of it, on the top shelf.

+All are in clearly labeled boxes e.g 20240228 LCO-24 DNA AHuffmyer or EE

 # Pictures

 Here are some pictures of the day taken by Kathleen!